-Every year, on the weekend before summer solstice in June, a different region in SalzburgerLand has the honour of hosting a lavish Alpine Summer opening event.
+Every year a different region in SalzburgerLand has the honour of hosting a lavish Alpine Summer opening event.
 The event is a fun get-together of musicians and hikers who can enjoy regional cuisine and typical mountain hut delicacies, watch traditional craftsmen at work or partake in lively alpine dancing.
 The ringing of the large alpine summer bell echoes across rolling mountain pastures and meadows, officially announcing the new alpine summer season.

 Alpine Summer Start with Stallions